Amongst hundreds of incredible heritage sites in India, why should you consider visiting Hampi? Read on to know ..

 Another local craft from this region is the Ilekal handloom cotton saree.
 Beautiful and classic designs are available in the town of Ilekal which is a pit-stop on the way to Aihole from Hampi.

 Explore Hampi organises special art workshops for groups that are interested.
-On our Village Life Tour, you will get an opportunity to get hands-on and learn from a local artisan.
 You will also have the opportunity to buy directly from the artisan should you choose to.
 Such a purchase is a lot more meaningful because you will know the name and location of the artisan from whom you bought it, and hopefully it’ll make you cherish the product a lot more.

 Hampi and surrounding villages together are believed to be the Mythical Kingdom of Kishkinda mentioned in Ramayana.
 The Ramayana is an ancient Indian epic which follows Prince Rama’s quest to rescue his beloved wife Sita from the clutches of Ravana with the help of an army of forest dwellers.
 In the fourth chapter of Ramayana, Rama arrives in Kishkinda in search of his abducted wife.